Fundamentals of Statistical Genetics

 The Fundamentals of Modern Statistical Genetics

-(need the online access to the UofT library), with additional materials from the instructor.
+(available via the UofT library), with additional materials from the instructor.

 - Time: Mondays 10am - 1pm.